-Claims are split into six claim groups; legal expenses claims, non-civil claims, large claims (those with an estimated cost over \$1,500,000 in June 2011 dollars), medium claims (estimate cost to have exceeded \$300,000 adjusted for inflation since June 2011 dollars), small claims and infant claims.
+Claims are split into seven claim groups; legal expenses claims, non-civil claims, large claims (those with an estimated cost over \$1,500,000 in June 2011 dollars), medium claims (estimate cost to have exceeded \$300,000 adjusted for inflation since June 2011 dollars), small claims, infant claims and private health insurance claims.
 Civil claims are separated into different state based jurisdictions.
 Since 2016, the valuation methodology has been updated to separate infant claims by state and into small, medium and large claims.
 The impacts and possible need for adjustment arising from COVID-19 was considered and it was concluded that the models naturally respond, noting the claims made nature of cover.
+For private health insurance we are holding a Deferred Claims Liability to allow for claims deferred by COVID.